uliano/MDTrajectoryFiles.jl/README.md

 - time: ps
 - distance: Å

-# XTC Files
+## File Handles

-Feature complete and blazingly fast (reads @ ~2x with respect to C implementation).
+`XtcFile` Feature complete and blazingly fast (reads @ ~2x with respect to C implementation).

+`DcdFile` Reads and writes DCD files **without** fixed atoms (support may come in the future), 4th dimension is ignored.
+Due to the lack of standardization this needs more testing (at the moment only OpenMM and NAMD), you can help providing your datasets.

+## Examples

 ### Coordinates